osxmidi/LinVst/README.md

 linvstconvert can also be run with sudo permission for folders/directories that need sudo permission.

-Another way to use symlinks is, if the vst dll's and correspondingly named linvst .so files are in say for example /home/user/.wine/drive_c/"Program Files"/VSTPlugins
+Another way to use symlinks is, if the vst dll files and correspondingly named linvst .so files (made by using linvstconvert) are in say for example /home/user/.wine/drive_c/"Program Files"/VSTPlugins

 then setting up links in say for example /home/user/vst